viccstake/simple-cicd/README.md

 ## Overview

 The core of this tool is the `cicd.sh` script.
-It's designed to be a stable tool that developers can use to build and test their code without altering the script itself.
-Developers contribute by adding testing and build scripts to the `tools/` directory.
+It's designed to be a stable tool that developers and servers can use to build and test their code without altering the script itself.
+Developers contribute by adding testing and build code to the `tools/` scripts and `utils/`.

 ## Folder Structure